spacemeat/humon/README.md

 Humon is intended to be used to describe data in almost any structure.
 Few problems I can think of cannot be described by a structure like Humon (or JSON [or YAML (or XML)]).
 Humon seeks to be the least verbose of these, only stating the minimum about the structure it holds, and allowing the problem space it models to be whatever the human--you--want it to be.

 To that end, Humon makes no assumptions about the meaning of values.
 There are no keywords.
-There are no special meanings to any tags or annotations or the text of comments.
-There are no automatic annotations for special nodes or anything.
+There are no special meanings to any tags or metatags or the text of comments.
+There are no automatic metatags for special nodes or anything.
 Nothing for you to memorize.
 Humon has little understanding of anything at all, which is *freeing*.
 It's up to the application using Humon to decide everything about structure without worrying about stumbling on some forgotten language rule.

 I mean, JSON does all this too.
 There's nothing revolutionary here, but the driving point is that Humon's syntax is *human-usable*, in an editing context.